Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 Medicare beneficiaries can owe copayments under a variety of circumstances, depending on how they get their coverage and the type of medical care they need:

 • Original Medicare uses copayments under Medicare Part A, if a patient is hospitalized for more than 60 days.
-At that point, the patient begins to have a copayment for each additional day in the hospital (note that Medicare used to refer to this as “coinsurance” even though it was always a flat-dollar amount; as of 2023, they refer to it as a copay, which is consistent with how that word is used for other types of health coverage).
+At that point, the patient begins to have a copayment for each additional day in the hospital (note that Medicare used to refer to this as “coinsurance” even though it was always a flat-dollar amount; starting in 2023 they began to refer to it as a copay, which is consistent with how that word is used for other types of health coverage).
 Medicare Part B does not have copayments; it simply uses a deductible and then coinsurance.
 Note that out-of-pocket costs under Original Medicare can be covered by supplemental insurance (Medigap, Medicaid, or an employer-sponsored plan) if the beneficiary has that coverage.

-• Medicare Part D plans can have a deductible (up to $505 in 2023) and can either use coinsurance or copays for prescription drugs.
+• Medicare Part D plans can have a deductible (the federal government sets an upper cap for this each year) and can either use coinsurance or copays for prescription drugs.
 The specifics vary by plan.

 Find a plan.